xiangli-damien/xiangli-damien.github.io/_pages/about.md

 ---

 This website serves as my personal hub, showcasing my work and sharing insights on topics that inspire me.
-Feel free to explore my projects, check out my [**GitHub**](https://github.com/xiangli-damien), or connect with me on [**LinkedIn**](https://www.linkedin.com/in/xiangli-damien).
+Feel free to explore my projects, check out my [<a href='#'>GitHub</a>](https://github.com/xiangli-damien), or connect with me on <a href='#'>[LinkedIn](https://www.linkedin.com/in/xiangli-damien)</a>.
 Let’s collaborate and push the boundaries of what's possible together!

 **Thank you for visiting my page!**